paul80nd/relay-computer-ide/README.md

 ## Build

+This IDE is built around the Microsoft Monaco in-browser code editor.
+As such I have a fork at <https://github.com/paul80nd/monaco-editor> with a branch that adds my relay computer assembly language support.
+The build Monaco editor is then excpected to be found locally as per the package.json reference.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 If the built project will not be hosted at the root url then it can be built as follows, for example, `ng build  --base-href https://editor.relaycomputer.co.uk`